The Best Electric Guitar Kits To Build

 Alston Guitars A835D

-This kit is one of the better looking ones available from Alston.
-The A835D kit will let you build a super strat style guitar with a humbucker on the neck and bridge, and a single coil pickup on the middle position.
-The kit comes with a solid mahogany body cut into a shred-approved double cutaway shape with a flamed maple veneer top.
 It comes with a bolt-on neck that is carved from mahogany, featuring a rosewood fretboard with a beautiful looking Dragon inlay.
-Completing the guitar's edgy look is its black themed hardware, including generic humbucking pickups and a floating-style tremolo bridge.
-As it is, the Alston A835D is a solid entry level guitar, but when you spray this instrument black and equip it with your favorite high-gain pickups, you have yourself a solid shredding machine.
-Retail Price: $199.
+Completing the guitar's edgy look is its black themed hardware, including generic humbucking pickups and the floating-style tremolo bridge.
+As it is, the Alston A835D is already a solid entry level guitar, but if you spray this instrument with a deep black finish and equip it with your favorite high-gain humbucking pickups, you have for yourself a solid customized shred machine.
+Retail Price: $169.
 Get the latest price & reviews at Amazon.com.

 Alston Guitars A006